 Southern tea cakes are buttery cookies that begin with a simple recipe.
 Tea Cake Cookies are small, crispy cookies baked till they are golden brown.
 I bet you can’t eat just one, especially warm from the oven!
 I hope your family enjoys them as much as mine does and you make them a favorite in your own home.

 Pin Me for Later!

 This is by far the best tea cake recipe around.
 This recipe belonged to my mother-in-law.
 She would make several big batches of these cookies every month.
 To say the least, they were a favorite among all of us.

 Subscribe to my e-mail list and never miss a post!

-Shortly after I married (29 years ago), my husband was activated (he was in the Marines) and sent to the Gulf War.
+Shortly after I married (over 30 years ago), my husband was activated (he was in the Marines) and sent to the Gulf War.
 He spent the first six months of our marriage overseas in another country.
-During this time, I sent many care packages to him with mostly prepackage foods and snacks.
-But my mother in law would always bake a big batch of Tea Cake Cookies and slip them into the box for him.
-Just a little taste of home. 🙂 He always looked forward to these care packages, but mostly the tea cakes.
+During this time, I sent many care packages to him with mostly prepackaged foods and snacks.
+But my mother-in-law would always bake a big batch of Tea Cake Cookies and slip them into the box for him.
+Just a little taste of home.
+He always looked forward to these care packages, mostly tea cakes.